glFusion/banner/README.md

 ad placement based on the "type" field in the category definition.
 * Campaign: An advertising campaign is used to control the number of banners for an advertiser, and the dates when ads will be displayed.

-## Placing Banners on Your Site
-Banners can be placed on your site by updating your layout templates, or by using a standard autotag.

 ### Template Changes
 There are two methods of getting banner ads into your templates, both using autotags: `{banner_<templatename>}` and `{adblock}`.